mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Some corporate wars never reach the last stage of a corporate conflict; they are content to exist in the previous stages for decades or are ended by other circumstances.
 Those that escalate to the final level of the war begin to emulate an actual battle.
 Corporations hire soldiers and mercenaries to go out and do direct battle with the martial forces of the other.
 Only the most powerful corporations have the clout and influence to fight their competition this way.
 A war that reaches this point will end in only one way; the utter defeat of one side of the conflict.

 Corporate Alliances Not all corporations are fighting against one competitor.
 Like smaller nations caught in the path of a superpower, companies that are not singularly powerful enough to deal with the competition will seek allies in the market.
-Adding other smaller companies to their side of a corporate war can create a unified front that may tip the scales in their favour – or cause the fall of several minor entities at once.
+Adding other smaller companies to their side of a corporate war can create a unified front that may tip the scales in their favor – or cause the fall of several minor entities at once.

 Companies must be careful when creating or joining alliances in this way.
 Standing with another corporation places resources, information and other important assets in the alliance’s collective grasp.
 Should an ally become swayed to the side of the enemy during the course of the conflict, their treachery stands to weaken the whole alliance tremendously.
 Not only will they feel the loss of an ally but also the betrayal itself can be a mighty blow to the war efforts.